top of page

 • EXPERIENCE: One year of advocacy or educational experience preferred, or similar work experience.
 Education may be substituted for experience.

-• KNOWLEDGE: Knowledge of sexual and domestic violence, stalking, and human trafficking, and issues pertaining to the empowerment of victims and survivors.
+• KNOWLEDGE: Knowledge of sexual and domestic violence, stalking, human trafficking, and issues pertaining to the empowerment of victims and survivors.
 Demonstrate a client-focused environment/approach that encourages empowerment of all clients.
 Must have the ability to receive, interpret and follow verbal and written instructions.
 Required to read, write, and speak English fluently.
 The ability to speak Spanish is beneficial but not required.

 • SKILLS: Desirable skills include but not limited to: